Intelligent Automation Defined

 Workload Automation solutions and job schedulers often include reporting tools that collect data about each job and the servers those jobs run on.
 By collecting this data, some automation providers have been able to leverage ML to bring intelligent automation to their platforms.

-With intelligent automation, ML algorithms analyze the historical and real-time data of each job run on the platform.
+With intelligent it process automation, ML algorithms analyze the historical and real-time data of each job run on the platform.
 By analyzing this data, the IA tool can understand:

 - The environment’s dynamic resource requirements